akka/akka-grpc-quickstart-scala.g8/docs/src/main/paradox/index.md

     HelloReply(Hello, Alice)
     ```

-@@@

-@@@ div { .group-gradle }

-To run Hello World with Gradle:

-1. In a console, change directories to the top level of the unzipped project.

-    For example, if you used the default project name, akka-grpc-quickstart-scala, and extracted the project to your root directory,
-    from the root directory, enter: `cd akka-grpc-quickstart-scala`

-1. Enter `./gradlew compile` to compile the project.

-    Maven downloads project dependencies, generates gRPC classes from protobuf, and compiles.

-1. Enter `./gradlew runServer`.

-    Gradle runs the `com.example.helloworld.GreeterServer` main class that starts the gRPC server.
-    The `runServer` task is defined in `build.gradle`.

-    The output should include something like:

-    ```
-    gRPC server bound to: /127.0.0.1:8080
-    ```

-1. Open another console window and enter `./gradlew runClient`.

-    Gradle runs the `com.example.helloworld.GreeterClient` main class that starts the gRPC client.
-    The `runClient` task is defined in `build.gradle`.

-    The output should include something like:

-    ```
-    Performing request: Alice
-    Performing request: Bob
-    HelloReply(Hello, Bob)
-    HelloReply(Hello, Alice)
-    ```

-@@@

 Congratulations, you just ran your first Akka gRPC server and client.
 Now take a look at what happened under the covers.